Bioart: Controversy

-BioArt has been scrutinized and criticized as it may lack ethical oversight.
+Bioart has been scrutinized and criticized as it may lack ethical oversight.
 USA Today reported that animal rights groups accused Kac and others of using animals unfairly for their own personal gain, and conservative groups question the use of transgenic technologies and tissue-culturing from a moral standpoint.

 Alka Chandna, a senior researcher with PETA in Norfolk, Virginia, has stated that using animals for the sake of art is no different from using animal fur for clothing material.
 "Transgenic manipulation of animals is just a continuum of using animals for human end, regardless of whether it is done to make some sort of sociopolitical critique.
 The suffering and exacerbation of stress on the animals is very problematic."

-However, many BioArt projects deal with the manipulation of cells and not whole organisms, such as Victimless Leather by Symbiotica.
+Many bioart projects deal with the manipulation of cells and not whole organisms, such as Victimless Leather by the Tissue Culture & Art Project.
 "An actualized possibility of wearing 'leather' without killing an animal is offered as a starting point for cultural discussion.
 Our intention is not to provide yet another consumer product, but rather to raise questions about our exploitation of other living beings."
+However, due to rapid cell growth, the exhibit was eventually "killed" by cutting off its nutrients, aligning with the creators' intent to remind viewers of the responsibility towards manipulated life.